j0ly/FirstProject/REPORT.md

   * And if you were using the Firefox browser for this, restart it before the next step...
 5. Go to the Admin login-page with Firefox, but don’t log in!
 6. Open “Advanced Cookie Manager” and paste the cookie-session-id into the "Value" box (see [README.md](README.md)).
-  * Note: You have to  delete the old one first, to be able to save the change.
+  * Note: You have to  delete the old one first, otherwise you will not be able to save the change.
 7. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!

 ### How to fix